What is a scatter diagram in quality control?

 ③ Identify and classify the pattern of correlation.

-④ Question your original theory and consider other aspects for the observed pattern of correlation.
+④ Question your original theory and consider other aspects of the observed pattern of correlation.

 Typical Pattern of correlation :